Nancy Dutra

 I am a Toronto-based

-I am currently completing an MFA in Creative Nonfiction from the University of King’s College in conjunction with Dalhousie University.
-I am proud to have graduated with a BA Hons HD from The University of Toronto at the tender age of 42, and to have won an award for best essay for Country Music and The Performance of Authenticity: Hank Williams and Luke the Drifter
+Though I hold an MFA in Creative Nonfiction from the University of King’s College/Dalhousie University, I am especially proud to have graduated with a BA Hons HD from The University of Toronto at the tender age of 42, and to have won a writing award for best essay for Country Music and The Performance of Authenticity: Hank Williams and Luke the Drifter.

-I am certified by The Royal Conservatory of Music as an Artist Educator and Mentor Artist.
-I have delivered dozens of workshops in schools across Ontario, where I partner with teachers to deliver curriculum through the art forms of songwriting and creative writing.
-I have extensive experience instructing artists on how to deliver dynamic workshops in the classroom effectively.
+Certified by The Royal Conservatory of Music as a Mentor Artist, I have delivered dozens of workshops in schools across Ontario, where I partnered with teachers to bring curriculum to life through songwriting and creative writing.
+I also guided artists in delivering dynamic classroom workshops effectively.
+A self-described coffee snob, I’m always chasing the perfect cup between various projects.

 I previously worked as a performing singer-songwriter.
 My album, Time Will Tell, charted on the Euro Americana Chart and received favourable reviews and writeups from CBC, Exclaim, NOW, No Depression, The Whole Note, Roots Music Canada, and BlogTO.
 I was fortunate to work with some of Canada’s finest musicians.